onzfonz/comp227/src/content/9/en/part9a.md

 npm install eslint @babel/eslint-parser eslint-plugin-react eslint-plugin-react-native --save-dev
 ```

-Next, let's add the ESLint configuration into a *.eslintrc.js* file in the *rate-repository-app* directory with the following content:
+Next, let's add the ESLint configuration into a *.estlintrc.cjs* file in the *rate-repository-app* directory with the following content:

 ```js
 {